ripwoozy/BadUSB-Scripts/Exfiltration/Exfill All Saved WiFi Passwords to Discord Webhook/ReadMe.md

 # Exfill WiFi Passwords to Discord Webhook

 This script is designed to exfiltrate WiFi Passwords to a Discord webhook.
-It opens PowerShell, allowing you to execute commands and perform actions on the local machine.

 ## Usage

 1. Connect the BadUSB device to the target machine.